EvitaKnits/stitch-space/README.md

 ### Continuous Testing

-Through a combination of automated testing written using Jest for JavaScript, and manual testing from the front-end, I achieved a good coverage of test cases.
+Through a combination of automated testing written using `vitest` for JavaScript, and manual testing from the front-end, I achieved a good coverage of test cases.
 The code I wrote was also passed through validators/linters at the end to ensure adherence to coding standards and best practices, ultimately aiming for robust and maintainable code.

 ### Manual Testing